This article covers the steps involved with connecting PayPal to ChartMogul:

 Using the Client ID and Secret from the previous section, add a data source for PayPal in ChartMogul:

-Note the WebHook URL — you’ll need to enable Instant Payment Notifications.
+- Note the WebHook URL — you’ll need it to enable Instant Payment Notifications.

 3. Enable Instant Payment Notifications in PayPal